traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/switched-to-bytes.png)

+^ this is code in the NodeJS App
 ^ what info does the arduino really need
 ^ what can it be condensed down to
 ^ 60 & 62